DanyEle/SIAG_ML_Traffic/README.md

-This prototype aims at showcasing the traffic evolution in the year 2018 on the streets of the Autonomous Province of Bolzano-Bozen and create Machine Learning models that are able to capture the traffic level.
+This prototype aims at showcasing the traffic evolution in the year 2018 on the streets of the Autonomous Province of Bolzano-Bozen and create Machine Learning models that are able to model the main trends and predict the future traffic level based on week of the day, hour and weather.

 The data used stems from 71 traffic sensors scattered all over the main streets of the Autonomous Province of Bolzano-Bozen and pre-processed in SAS, along with the weather data coming from the corresponding closest